-- (3) A provision that the owner may surrender the policy for the cash surrender value at any time, and if surrendered within 30 days following a policy anniversary, that the value available shall not be less than the anniversary value. - (4) A provision that any cash surrender value and any paid up nonforfeiture benefit, available under the policy in the event of default in premium payment due at any time other than on a policy anniversary, shall be calculated with allowance for lapse of time and the payment of fractional premiums from the last preceding policy anniversary.
+- (3) A provision that the owner may surrender the policy for the cash surrender value at any time.
+The cash surrender value on the date of surrender shall equal the cash surrender value on the policy monthly deduction date anniversary preceding the date of surrender adjusted for any additions to or subtractions from the cash surrender value since the preceding monthly deduction date policy anniversary. - (4) A provision that any cash surrender value and any paid up nonforfeiture benefit, available under the policy in the event of default in premium payment due at any time other than on a policy anniversary, shall be calculated with allowance for lapse of time and the payment of fractional premiums beyond the last preceding policy anniversary.